GSmatros/QiwiHackPart1/README.txt

-hakathon soures only in Assets/Code
+All the classes (scripts) only in Assets/Code